andremoeller/mxnet/docs/community/contribute.md

 ### Rmarkdown Vignettes
-Rmarkdown vignettes are placed in [R-package/vignettes](https://github.com/dmlc/mxnet/tree/master/R-package/vignettes) These Rmarkdown files are not compiled.
-We host the compiled version on [doc/R-package](R-package)
+Rmarkdown vignettes are placed in [R-package/vignettes](https://github.com/dmlc/mxnet/tree/master/R-package/vignettes) We host the compiled vignettes on [Tutorials](http://mxnet.io/tutorials/#r-tutorials)

 The following steps are followed to add a new Rmarkdown vignettes:
 - Add the original rmarkdown to ```R-package/vignettes```